mlip-cmu/s2023/lectures/17_fairness_measures/model_fairness.md

 Relates to *disparate treatment*

-Typically lawsuits claim that protected attributes (e.g., race, gender) were used in decisions even though they were irrelevant
+Typically, lawsuits claim that protected attributes (e.g., race, gender) were used in decisions even though they were irrelevant
 * e.g., fired over complaint because of being Latino, whereas other White employees were not fired with similar complaints

+Must prove that the defendant had *intention* to discriminate
-Can be difficult to prove in individual cases, typically relying on shifting justifications, inconsistent application of rules, or explicit remarks overheard or documented
+* Often difficult: Relying on shifting justifications, inconsistent application of rules, or explicit remarks overheard or documented

 ----
 ## Equalized odds